albanyan/albanyan.github.io/_pages/about.md

 News
 ======
-- December 2021: Our paper on Analyzing the hateful tweets and replies has been accepted at the AAAI 2022.
+- December 2021: Our paper on analyzing the hateful tweets and replies has been accepted at [AAAI 2022](https://aaai.org/Conferences/AAAI-22/).

 Publication
 ======
 - Abdullah Albanyan and Eduardo Blanco.
 2022.
-Pinpointing Fine-Grained Relationships between Hateful Tweets and Replies. _In Proceedings of the Thirty-Sixth AAAI Conference on Artificial Intelligence_, Accepted at [AAAI 2022](https://aaai.org/Conferences/AAAI-22/), To Appear.
+Pinpointing Fine-Grained Relationships between Hateful Tweets and Replies. _In Proceedings of the Thirty-Sixth AAAI Conference on Artificial Intelligence_, Accepted, To Appear.
 <!-- [bibtex](https://aaai.org/Conferences/AAAI-22/) -->
 <!-- [pdf][code][corpus][bib] -->